predefine/mt6580-emulator/README.md

 ```

 # Bugs
-1. msdc reporting uncorrect info if emmc disk image is not exists
+1. msdc is buggy if mmc_fd is zero